Spear (Griffith novel): Plot summary

-Nimüe reveals that Myrddyn, the king's sorcerer, was seeking the four treasures of the Tuath Dé.
+Nimüe reveals that Myrddyn, the king's sorcerer, was seeking the treasures of the Tuath Dé.
 While powerful, these treasures will eventually corrupt their mortal owners.
 Myrddyn helped Arturus to find the Sword Caledfwylch as well as the Stone, which can seal things away from the mortal world.
 Nimüe was horrified by Myrddyn's lust for power, so she trapped him in a magical coma and sealed him within the Stone.
 Nimüe plans to remove the treasures from the world to protect humanity.

 Nimüe and Peretur make love.
 Peretur learns that her father Manandán is seeking both Elen and the Cauldron.
 Elen sends out a cry which is sensed by many mortals; Arturus's Companions begin having dreams of the Holy Grail.
-Peretur tells Arturus that she is Myrrdyn's nephew; he allows her to accompany Nimüe and Llanza to search for the Grail.
-The group rides to Peretur's childhood home.
-Elen has committed suicide rather than be found by Manandán.
+Peretur tells Arturus that she is Myrddyn's nephew; he allows her to accompany Nimüe and Llanza to search for the Grail.
+The group rides to Peretur's childhood home and find that Elen has committed suicide rather than be found by Manandán.
 Peretur and her father fight; she kills him with his own spear and claims the weapon for herself.
 Nimüe is stabbed by Manandán in the commotion, but Peretur heals her with the power of the bowl.
 With his sister Elen's death, Myrddyn dies as well.

-They return to Caer Leon and tell Gwenhwyfar to drink from the bowl in order to heal her infertility.
-In truth, they have replaced the bowl with a fake.
+The searchers return to Caer Leon and tell Gwenhwyfar to drink from the bowl in order to heal her infertility.
+In truth, Nimuë and Peretur have replaced the bowl with a fake.
 The real one is sealed with the Stone in order to keep Arturus from producing an heir.
 Nimüe believes that Arturus would have spawned a line of tyrannical rulers, but allowing his lineage to die out will bring peace.
 Peretur holds Nimüe in her arms as they discuss whether they made the right choice.

 Major themes

-According to T.S.
-Miller of Strange Horizons, Peretur's childhood at first has more in common with the story of Grendel and his mother rather than many Arthurian legends; they live alone in a cave, cut off from contact with the outside world.
-Peretur journeys away from Elen's myths into the "real world", and then back into they mythic realm of Arthurian mythology.

-Griffith makes an effort to explore queerness, disability, and ethnic diversity.
-While many Arthurian stories are predominantly white and male-centric, Griffith explores the way in which the Roman Empire made medieval Britain " a more cosmopolitan place than most modern Arthurian adaptations imagine."
+Griffith's novel explores queerness, disability, and ethnic diversity.
+While many Arthurian stories are predominantly white and male-centric, Griffith examines the way in which the Roman Empire made medieval Britain "a more cosmopolitan place than most modern Arthurian adaptations imagine".
 For example, Llanza is her version of Lancelot; he is Asturian and walks with a limp.
+T.S.
+Miller of Strange Horizons described Llanza's story as a "powerful disability narrative", as Llanza is peerless in combat despite his limp.
 Peretur treats her attraction to women as a matter of fact, and there is an implied polyamorous connection between Arturus, Gwenhwyfar, and Llanza rather than the traditional love triangle.

-Style

-According to a review in Strange Horizons, the Welsh orthography of several characters' names, including Gwenhwyfar and Myrddyn, conjure a "Celtic Arthur", providing a geographic explanation for the presence of the Irish Tuath Dé.